Updating this website, I stumbled upon these doll patterns, and decided to make them available again.

 Why you should prewash or preshrink fabrics

-When fabrics have been treated with sizing and a surface finish, they often won’t accept paint, pen, and/or felt marker designs as well.
-If you’re adding a lot of artwork to the surface of your doll, that’s a problem solved by prewashing.
+When fabrics have been treated with sizing and a surface finish, they often won’t accept paint, pen, and/or felt marker designs.
+If you’re adding a lot of artwork to the surface of your doll, prewashing solves that problem.

 If the doll has an accident — like when something spills on her — you can wash her (carefully, of course) without worrying about the results.
 Prewashed fabrics have already shrunk, bled, puckered, and softened as much as they’re likely to.